-My friend Rick, a graphic designer and former co-worker at my job with the kids, offered to help me create a logo.
-Later he took a picture of me wearing a bonnet purchased for $9.99 on Amazon—I wanted to go with a homestead vibe that was trendy at the time—and turned it into a pioneer-style illustration of me with “Schmidt’s” across the top.
+My friend Rick, a graphic designer and former coworker at my job with the kids, offered to help me create a logo.
+He took a picture of me wearing a bonnet purchased for $9.99 on Amazon (I wanted to go with a homestead vibe that was trendy at the time) and turned it into a pioneer-style illustration of me with “Schmidt’s” across the top.
 After some back and forth to perfect my face, I could hardly contain my excitement when I saw his finished drawing.

-Meanwhile, I was now nine months pregnant and increasingly concerned about my upcoming delivery, as the baby had moved into a breech position and I desperately hoped to avoid a c-section.
-Making was put on pause while I tried all the tricks in the book and then some to move him out of breech position, from standing on my head to burning candles at pinky toes (known as moxibustion), to visits at the doctor where they’d physically try to turn the baby from the outside of my stomach.
+Meanwhile, I was nine months pregnant and increasingly concerned about my upcoming delivery, as the baby had moved into a breech position and I desperately hoped to avoid a C-section.
+Making was put on pause while I tried all the tricks in the book (and then some) to move him out of breech position, from standing on my head, to burning candles at my pinky toes (a form of moxibustion), to visits at the doctor where they’d physically try to turn the baby from the outside of my stomach.
 On the morning of January 11, 2010, a few days past my due date, I went in for a regular checkup.
 The doctor was concerned that I was losing amniotic fluid and was adamant that the birth needed to happen that day.
-She led me to the birthing unit in a wheelchair and Chris raced home to grab my overnight bag that had been sitting patiently by the door for weeks.
-The c-section went smoothly, and at 12:16 pm, Chris cut the umbilical cord and little Oliver Wylee entered our world.
+As she led me to the birthing unit in a wheelchair, Chris raced home to grab my overnight bag that had been sitting patiently by the door for weeks.
+The C-section went smoothly, and at 12:16 p.m., Chris cut the umbilical cord and little Oliver Wylee entered our world.

 Chris and I fell instantly in love with the tiny being now entrusted into our care.
 I remember watching him sleep in the bassinet next to our bed, knowing he was the best thing to ever happen in my life.
 Yet Oliver’s presence also stoked a real sense of urgency to find out if I could make my business idea a reality—now for him, as much as for myself.

 During Oliver’s naps, I’d creep into the kitchen and work on my formulas, careful not to make too much noise, as his room was right off the kitchen.
 I was exhausted, but also too inspired to rest, and nap times were the only opportunities I had to really focus.
 Thankfully, he slept on a predictable schedule, allowing me a few hours to work in the morning and again in the afternoon.
-Sometimes just a few minutes later I’d creep right back into Oliver’s room to stare at his tiny, swaddled body till I saw his chest rise and was reassured he was breathing.
-Like all new mothers, I was constantly nervous about his well being.
+Sometimes just a few minutes after sneaking out, I’d creep right back into Oliver’s room to stare at his tiny, swaddled body, till I saw his chest rise, and was reassured he was breathing.
+Like all new mothers, I was constantly nervous about his well-being.

 Back in the kitchen, I returned to mixing and cooling at different intervals, trying to get the deodorant just right.
 Finally, after months in the kitchen—the countertops strewn with ingredients and Oliver’s bottles drying on the rack—and countless experiments on my own armpits (and Chris’s), I nailed a version I loved.
 It was a combination of baking soda and cornstarch, shea butter and cocoa butter, and vitamin E oil.
 When cooled, it was creamy white, solid and smooth.
 It warmed and softened on my fingertips when I scooped it and spread easily on my underarms.
 And—to my amazement—it really, really worked.